Ponte Vecchio, Bassano

-The Brenta river was an important means of communication in the 18th century from the mountains of Grappa to Venice.
+The Brenta was an important means of communication in the 18th century from the mountains of Grappa to Venice.

 History

 The pre-existing bridge, existed from 1209 until 1569, was a wooden structure on pylons and covered by a roof and it constituted the fundamental road to guarantee the connection between Bassano and Vicenza.

 In 1315, Bassano was involved in the war between Padua and Cangrande della Scala.
 When the latter occupied Marostica and Angarano, two towers were built to defend the bridge.

-In 1402, the war between Gian Galeazzo and the Carraresi involved also Bassano: the lord of Milan tried to divert the Brenta river to deprive Padua of its defences by building a bridge consisting of 94 stone arches equipped with wooden doors used as shutters.
+In 1402, the war between Gian Galeazzo and the Carraresi involved also Bassano: the lord of Milan tried to divert the Brenta to deprive Padua of its defences by building a bridge consisting of 94 stone arches equipped with wooden doors used as shutters.
 In the night between 6 and 7 August a flood overwhelmed the bridge, which was destroyed.

 In 1511, French troops under General Jacques de La Palice set the bridge on fire to escape the Imperial army during the War of the League of Cambrai.